 Summary of Features

-Substantial new build home (3,427 sq ft) built and finished to a high standard
+Substantial recently built house (3,427 sq ft) constructed to a high standard

 4 double bedrooms, 3 with en-suite shower rooms plus a family bathroom,

-Spacious kitchen/breakfast room, separate dining room, large walk-in larder, utility room
+Spacious fitted kitchen/breakfast room, separate dining room, large walk-in larder, utility room

-2-bay car port with attached workshop, ample parking, large garden, fenced paddock
+2-bay car port with attached workshop/garage, ample parking, large garden

-The charming village of Upton Bishop is situated just 5 miles north-east of the bustling and picturesque market town of Ross-on-Wye, on the edge of the Wye Valley Area of Outstanding Natural Beauty - renowned for its exceptional landscape, geological interest and diversity of wildlife.
-This area offers a sought-after rural idyll and the property enjoys a peaceful location, yet is well-placed for the local market towns of Ross, Ledbury and Monmouth, with the city of Hereford also only a short drive away.
+Upton Bishop is situated 5 miles north-east of the picturesque market town of Ross-on-Wye, on the edge of the Wye Valley Area of Outstanding Natural Beauty - renowned for its exceptional landscape, geological interest and diversity of wildlife.
+This area offers a sought-after rural idyll with this property enjoying a peaceful location, yet being well-placed for the local market towns of Ross, Ledbury and Monmouth, the city of Hereford also only a short drive away.
 There are excellent road and rail commuter links to the rest of the country.

-The ethos behind this well designed, new-build property was to capture the character and traditional style of the original building, an old Herefordshire farmhouse, thus replicating a property which might have evolved over time, yet with all the conveniences of modern-day living.
+This well designed house was built by a private owner, the objective being to recreate the character and traditional style of the original building, an old farmhouse, thus replicating a property which would have evolved over time, yet with all the benefits of modern construction.

 Modern fitted kitchen/breakfast room with central island, integrated NEFF double oven with warming drawer, NEFF induction hob, Smeg American-style fridge-freezer.

-Generously-proportioned sitting room with over-size French doors leading to patio terrace and entertaining area.
+Generously proportioned sitting room with French door leading to patio terrace and BBQ/outdoor entertaining area.

-Master bedroom suite with walk-in dressing room incorporating fitted bedroom furniture, leading to a spacious en-suite bathroom with shower.
+Master bedroom suite with walk-in dressing room, with fitted wardrobes, leading to a spacious en-suite bathroom with walk in shower.

-Large garden offering scope for keen gardeners and super patio terrace with purpose-built brick BBQ and static open fire with log store, steps lead to lawned garden.
+Large garden offering a blank canvas for keen gardeners and a super patio terrace with purpose-built brick BBQ, a static open fire with log store and steps leading to the lawned garden.

-Self-contained, 1 bedroom flat situated above the garage, ideal as a guest suite or for independent use.
+Self-contained usable space above the garage, ideal as a guest suite or for ancillary use.

-Located in open countryside, Marsh Farm enjoys a quiet and private rural location with the benefit of excellent access to main road links.
+Marsh Farm enjoys a quiet and secluded rural location with excellent access to main road links.

-Mains 3-phase electricity supported by PV panels.
-Mains water.
-Private drainage (treatment plant).
+Mains 3-phase electricity supported by PV panels, mains water, private drainage (treatment plant).
 Air source heat pump (ASHP) provides heating (underfloor and radiators) and hot water.
-The PV and ASHP installations qualify for RHI/FIT but require registration.
+The PV and ASHP installations are registered in RHI/FIT schemes.
 A rainwater harvesting system supplies external taps, WC's and washing machine with the option to switch to mains water.
 Internal heat recovery ventilation system.